dotgears/DefoldExtension_DrawPixelsAGG/README.md

 Key advantages of AGG includes Anti-Aliasing and Subpixel Accuracy rendering, and high quality, high performance with lightweight design and flexibility.
 For more information, please visit [the AGG Project](http://agg.sourceforge.net/antigrain.com/index.html) Website.

-AGG is licensed under [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), therefore it is a free software
+AGG is licensed under [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), and also this extension.

 # DrawPixels